 He us the Chairman of GSI’s Nonpartisan Security Group and serves on its Board of Directors.

-Graham explores avenues where even today progress can be made between the U.S. and Russia and describes several close calls that nearly brought about the catastrophic use of nuclear weapons.
-Moreover, he examines the value of the nuclear weapon free zone established by each of the five treaties – Latin America, the South Pacific, Africa, South-East Asia, and Central Asia.
-He explains in detail why they were negotiated, how they were negotiated, their degree of success, and why they should be expanded.
+In a new book, The Alternate Route, Graham explores avenues where progress can be made between the U.S. and Russia in today’s climate.
+Describing several “close calls” that have brought us to the brink of catastrophic use of nuclear weapons, he discusses the value of the nuclear weapon free zone established by each of the five treaties – Latin America, the South Pacific, Africa, South-East Asia, and Central Asia, explaining in detail why they were negotiated, how they were negotiated, their degree of success, and why they should be expanded.

 Jonathan Granoff is the President of the Global Security Institute, a representative to United Nations of the World Summits of Nobel Peace Laureates, a former Adjunct Professor of International Law at Widener University School of Law, and Senior Advisor to the Committee on National Security American Bar Association International Law Section.